 Siena College Camberwell Melbourne, VIC, a 7-12 school founded in 1940

 The Trustees of Dominican Education Australia collaborates with each of the incorporated Boards to ensure the Educational Ministries’ Catholicity, fidelity to the Dominican charism, formation of Board members, excellence in teaching and learning, and financial stability.

 The Leaders of the founding Congregations are the Sponsors of Dominican Education Australia and have oversight of the work of the Trustees.
 They are responsible for appointing the Trustees, approving their formation program, ensuring that the sale of property complies with Canon Law, and approving the Annual Report prepared by the Trustees for the Holy See.

-At the ceremony for each launch of Dominican Education Australia, the courage, wisdom, foresight and self-sacrifice of the generations of dedicated Dominican women who founded and nurtured the schools were remembered with gratitude.
-While experiencing a certain sadness at the change, the Sisters acknowledged the call to bequeath these works to equally dedicated lay leaders, so that the mission of the Gospel will continue to be carried out in their schools.
+With gratitude, Dominican Education Australia acknowledges the courage, wisdom and self-sacrifice of the generations of dedicated Dominican women who founded and nurtured the schools.
+With foresight, and with a view to faithful stewardship of the charism, the Sisters acknowledged the call to bequeath these works to equally dedicated lay leaders, so that the mission of the Gospel will continue to be carried out in their schools.